AngleProtocol/angle-docs/concepts/emergency-modules/collateral-settlement.md

 After the claim period, the protocol computes the amount it has in reserves, converts the claims of users which were in stablecoin value in collateral value and then computes the total amount of claims and how much of collateral each category of stakeholders should receive.
 The protocol pays back stable holders with governance tokens first, then stable holders without governance tokens, followed by HAs and SLPs which had governance tokens, and lastly HAs and SLP without governance tokens.

 Each stakeholder in a category therefore gets reimbursed proportionally to their claim with a proportional ratio that depends on their category.
 It is hence possible that stable holders which came with governance tokens are fully reimbursed, that stable holders without governance tokens only get half of their claim and that others do not get anything back.
-If a category (like LPs with governance tokens) is not fully paid back, then the following categories won't be paid back as well.
+If a category (like LPs with governance tokens) is not fully paid back, then the following categories (in this case LPs without governance tokens) won't be paid back as well.

 ![Settlement Process](../../.gitbook/assets/settlementprocess2.jpg)